FishiaT/arcmodwiki/docs/offline-mod.md

     This guide is **NOT** beginner-friendly and you will have to figure out a lot of things yourself.
 Only proceed if you know what you are doing.

-!!! note
-    Arcaea 4.5.0c (ARM32) is used for Android, while Arcaea 5.2.0 (ARM64) is used for iOS.

 !!! tip "About modifying instructions/NOPing"
     A frequent thing you will be told to do throughout this guide is to NOP or edit an instruction.
 There are two main ways of doing so: